openanalytics/shinyproxy-monitoring/README.md

 the [`overlays/promtail/configs/promtail.yaml`](overlays/promtail/configs/promtail.yaml)
 file.
 Some important changes are:

-* in `pipeline_changes` the pipeline was changed to use `docker` instead of `CRI`.
-This depends on the Container Runtime that is used by Kubernetes.
 * in the `kubernetes-pods` scrape_config an extra section was added to not process any logs of ShinyProxy or the ShinyProxy operator.
 These logs are processed by the `shinyproxy-and-operator-pods` job.